jamesheald/COIN/README.md

 # COIN

 The COIN (COntextual INference) model is a principled Bayesian model of learning a motor repertoire in which separate memories are stored for different contexts.
 Each memory stores information learned about the dynamical and sensory properties of the environment associated with the corresponding context.
-Memory creation, updating, and expression are all controlled by a single computation -- contextual inference.
+Memory creation, updating, and expression are all controlled by a single computation&mdash;contextual inference.

 The model can account for key features of motor learning that had no unified explanation: spontaneous recovery, savings, anterograde interference, how environmental consistency affects learning rates and the distinction between explicit and implicit learning.